mdn/content/files/en-us/web/api/lockedfile/getmetadata/index.md

 ## Summary

-The `getMetadata` method allows to retrieve some metadata about the locked file.
+The `getMetadata` method allows retrieving some metadata about the locked file.

 ## Syntax